SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Utility and discussion

-\section{Symptom predictor baselines}
+\subsection{Symptom predictor baselines}

-To measure the amount of information encoded in the data and set a baseline for subsequent information extraction tasks, we run various prediction models on both the tabular and textual part of the dataset.
-These models are trained to predict each of the five symptoms: \textit{dyspnea}, \textit{cough}, \textit{pain}, \textit{fever} and \textit{nasal}.
+In order to set a baseline for future information extraction tasks, such as the one envisioned in Fig. \ref{fig:IE_with_background}, we run various prediction models on both the tabular and textual parts of the dataset.
+These models are trained to predict each of the five symptoms: \textit{dyspnea}, \textit{cough}, \textit{pain}, \textit{fever} and \textit{nasal}. \pr{Symptom prediction is a useful task to show the utility of our dataset, since information about the symptoms can be inferred from both the tabular portion of the dataset (through the other variables), as well as the textual portion of our dataset (the clinical notes which partially describe the symptoms).} \\

+\pr{Section \ref{sec:task_overview} describes the task setup and gives an overview of the various types of baselines we run on our dataset.} Section \ref{sec:models} provides a detailed overview of each baseline model, followed by Section \ref{sec:results}, which analyzes their performance on the task of automated symptom extraction using the SimSUM dataset.